ljmartin/dockviz/README.md

 # Docking curation with streamlit and py3dmol

 see [the app](https://share.streamlit.io/ljmartin/dockviz/main/stApp.py)

 see [intro post](https://ljmartin.github.io/sideprojects/dockviz.html) for motivation.

-## blurb:
+## blurb
 This is a streamlit app to visualize docking hits for the purposes of manual curation before moving to _in vitro_ testing.
 You might use this to prioritize a ranked list of docking hits so that you only spend money on buying the ligands with the best chance of successfully binding the target.

 In this test case, the 5 example ligands have been docked against the D4 receptor, crystal structure 5WIU bound to nemonapride.
 The ligands were pulled from a public dataset in [doi](https://doi.org/10.1038/s41586-019-0917-9)).
 Smina was used for docking, and obabel for file conversion to/from pdbqt/pdb.
+The docking can be done within `run_smina.ipynb` assuming you have smina installed.

 ## how to use
 Load the app, and select whether or not to use Annotations that describe the pharmacophores (these can be helpful but sometimes messy).
 Write a number, from 0 - 4 inclusive, and press enter to load one of the docked ligand poses.
 How you judge the likelihood of a hit is up to you ;)